-For routes along southern portion, or eastern face, continue along switchbacks to base of rock and skirt along to your right to reach desired location.
-A complete loop around Tahquitz Rock can be made if you never exit the trail and continue, and dumping you into the "North Gulley" for beautiful views and fun Class 3 action.
+For routes along the southern portion, or eastern face, continue along switchbacks to the base of rock and skirt along to your right to reach the desired location.
+A complete loop around Tahquitz Rock can be made if you never exit the trail and continue, dumping you into the "North Gulley" for beautiful views and fun Class 3 action.

 Idyllwild weather is temperate throughout the year with extremes experienced mid to late summer and the latter part of winter.
-Optimum period for technical rock climbing is May to October, but either end may produce favorable weather.
-November tends to be wetter with early morning dip in temps.
-Depending on severity of the chronic SoCal drought, snow and ice will typically be seen early December.
+The optimum period for technical rock climbing is May to October, but either end may produce favorable weather.
+November tends to be wetter with an early morning dip in temps.
+Depending on the severity of the chronic SoCal drought, snow and ice will typically be seen in early December.
 Climbing can still be done with extreme caution and lots of gear!

-Ice climbing is also possible in Feb/March, although not consistent season to season.
+Ice climbing is also possible in Feb/March, although not consistent from season to season.

-The most popular method of descending once summitting Tahquitz Rock, is the Friction Descent on the southern side of the rock.
+The most popular method of descending once summitting Tahquitz Rock is the Friction Descent on the southern side of the rock.
 This is a 4th class scramble that requires some nerve and moderate technical ability to avoid an epic retreat.
-If you are unfamiliar with the descent, do not attempt; continue your scramble to the summit of peak and take the foot path down along rock's edge.
+If you are unfamiliar with the descent, do not attempt it; continue your scramble to the summit of the peak and take the footpath down along the rock's edge.

-Once you summit from western and southern face climbs, head up and to your left on slabs along the ridge line of the rock.
-There is a huge boulder that you must manuever around to the far side of the boulder to a ledge.
+Once you summit from the western and southern face climbs, head up and to your left on slabs along the ridge line of the rock.
+There is a huge boulder that you must maneuver around to the far side of the boulder to a ledge.

-There is ample camping available in the town of Idyllwild year round.
+There is ample camping available in the town of Idyllwild year-round.
 Idyllwild Park is just west of Idyllwild on Riverside County Playground Road.
-Price is $15 a night with hot showers for a nominal fee.
+The price is $15 a night with hot showers for a nominal fee.
 (909)659-2656

 Parking at Humber Park will require a National Forest Adventure Pass which can be purchased at the Idyllwild Ranger station or several of the local merchants for $30 annually.
 For another $5, a pass can be purchased for a second vehicle.
 Daily passes can also be purchased for $5.